Out of the Past: Reception

-Shortly after the film's release, the staff of the widely read trade publication Variety also gave it a positive review:
+The staff of the widely read trade publication Variety also gave it a positive review upon release:

 Out of the Past is a hardboiled melodrama [from the novel by Geoffrey Homes] strong on characterization.
 Direction by Jacques Tourneur pays close attention to mood development, achieving realistic flavor that is further emphasized by real life settings and topnotch lensing by Nicholas Musuraca...Mitchum gives a very strong account of himself.
 Jane Greer as the baby-faced, charming killer is another lending potent interest.
 Kirk Douglas, the gangster, is believable and Paul Valentine makes his role of henchman stand out.
 Rhonda Fleming is in briefly but effectively."

 In The Nation in 1948, James Agee wrote, "Out of the Past is a medium-grade thriller ...
 Fairly well played, and very well photographed ... the action develops a routine kind of pseudo-tension ...
 Robert Mitchum is so very sleepily self-confident with the women that when he slopes into clinches you expect him to snore in their faces."

-Decades later, in his 2004 assessment of the film for the Chicago Sun-Times, critic Roger Ebert noted:
+In his 2004 assessment of the film for the Chicago Sun-Times, critic Roger Ebert noted:

 Out of the Past is one of the greatest of all film noirs, the story of a man who tries to break with his past and his weakness and start over again in a town, with a new job and a new girl.
 The film stars Robert Mitchum, whose weary eyes and laconic voice, whose very presence as a violent man wrapped in indifference, made him an archetypal noir actor.
 The story opens before we've even seen him, as trouble comes to town looking for him.
 A man from his past has seen him pumping gas, and now his old life reaches out and pulls him back.

-With regard to the production's stylish and moody cinematography, Ebert also dubbed the film "The greatest cigarette-smoking movie of all time":
+With regard to the production's stylish and moody cinematography, Ebert also dubbed the film "The greatest cigarette-smoking movie of all time."